perfwiki/main/docs/glossary.md

  The Last Level Cache (LLC) before accessing memory, generally level 3.
 Will generally have its own [PMU](#PMU)

+### LTG

+ Termed used with Marvell CN10K chips, Lookaside Translation Group used for special virtual to physical memory management.

 ## M

 ### Metric